jarrvis/st-lazy/readme.md

 document.querySelector('st-lazy').componentProps = { name: 'Lazy', surname: 'Stencil' }
 ```
 ## I just want to use st-lazy to be notifed about scrolling to some html
-Sure just react on the event that st-lazy will throw
+Sure just react on the event that st-lazy will throw.
+Will only be thrown if you pass `event-value` attribute
 ```html
   <st-lazy
     event-value="contentId">